sjpierce/piercer/README.md

 status](https://www.r-pkg.org/badges/version/piercer)](https://CRAN.R-project.org/package=piercer)
 <!-- badges: end -->

-The goal of [piercer](https://github.com/sjpierce/piercer) is to provide a set of functions and files written for use in my personal research and statistical consulting work.
+The goal of [*piercer*](https://github.com/sjpierce/piercer) is to provide a set of functions and files written for use in my personal research and statistical collaboration and consulting work.
 Packaging them is a learning experience, a way to shorten my other scripts, and a way to increase quality, reproducibility, and efficiency.

 ## Task List